Can you really get a DUI if you were not driving when the officer approached your vehicle?

 The short answer is……Yes

 The long answer is ……..Under Mercer v.
-Department of Motor Vehicles, the law demands proof of your volitional movement of a car before being convicted of a DUI.
+Department of Motor Vehicles, the law demands proof of your volitional movement1 of a car before being convicted of a DUI.
 In this article we will discuss what proof the police and prosecution will need to present for a guilty verdict and what defenses exist under this scenario.

 Circumstantial evidence that may prove you were driving include:

 - Car in the middle of the roadway

 - Vehicle damaged and next to the scene of an accident